Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2group.md

 On the day of your demonstration, again **all group members are expected to attend**.

-- The assignment should be running on Matrix, MyVMLab, or one of your Linux VMs.
+- For in-person sections, the assignment should be running on Matrix, MyVMLab, or one of your Linux VMs.
-- Students can demonstrate what the assignment does, and why it's useful.
-- Demonstrate additional options and arguments.
-Please also note what configuration changes were needed (if any)
+- For online sections, I will clone your repository and run it locally.
 - Use `git status` and `git log` in the repository directory.
+- I will run the code, and evaluate the user experience, command line arguments, and readability of the output.
 - I will ask you specific questions about how your code works.
 If you wrote the code, you will be required to explain.
-- Code that cannot be explained will **result in a penalty for the entire group**.

 At the conclusion of your Code Review, the assignment is considered complete.
 I will use the commit tagged 'final' on **GitHub** to evaluate your work.